Real-Talk Answers to Your Adult Diabetes Questions

 Diabetes can affect anyone, but it is often preventable with a few lifestyle changes.
 Learn about the different types of diabetes, plus get tips for managing the disease.

-The technical term for diabetes is diabetes mellitus.
-The disease referes to the body's problems with insulin, a hormone produced in the pancreas.
-Insulin plays a vital role in metabolism -- in helping glucose (sugar) to move out of the blood into cells, which use the glucose for fuel.
+Diabetes mellitus, or diabetes, is a disease that refers to the body's problems with insulin, a hormone produced in the pancreas.
+Insulin plays a vital role in metabolism–in helping glucose (sugar) to move out of the blood into cells, which use the glucose for fuel.
 In type 1 and type 2 diabetes, there's a need to control glucose levels in the blood.

-Type 1 is also often called juvenile diabetes because most people with type 1 diabetes develop it before age 30.
+Type 1 used to be called juvenile diabetes because most people with type 1 diabetes were diagnosed before age 30.
 In this form of the disease, the insulin-producing beta cells in the pancreas have been destroyed.